kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 -h, -?, --help
 Show usage message.

+-I, --date &lt;date&gt;
+Set the issue date of the generated front matter data modules.
+This can be a specific date in the form of "YYYY-MM-DD", "-" for the current date, or "pm" to use the issue date of the publication module.

 -l, --list
 Treat input (stdin or arguments) as lists of front matter data modules